telerik/kendo-ui-core/docs/api/javascript/data/model.md

 The unique identifier of the `Model`.
 Inherited from `ObservableObject`.
 More info can be found in the [uid](/api/javascript/data/observableobject#fields-uid) section of the
 ObservableObject API reference.

+The main benefit of uid's is to represent a link between data items (that may not have an ID of their own) and the corresponding rendered DOM elements (list items, table rows, etc).
+The uid's are generated randomly and they are not persisted across data or web page reloads.

 ### dirty `Boolean`

 Indicates whether the model is modified.